TickTeam/guide-tt/android_app/1_how_to_create_a_task_list.md

 2.Slide the screen to the right to tap “Edit List” at the bottom.

-3.Click “+” in the upper right hand corner to create a new task list with name, color and status.
+3.Click “+” in the upper right hand corner to create a new task list with name, color, etc.

 ![](../images/image2.3.1W5.png)